 Can Police Practices Influence the Bail Amount Calculation?

 Certain police practices tend to influence the bail amount.
 Many of the suspects usually want to bail out of jail quickly after an arrest.
 However, the police in most cases arrest suspects with more serious criminal charges that have facts to support the case.
 For example, the police may arrest someone for the possession of a small amount of marijuana.
-This crime is classified as a misdemeanor in most of the states.
+This crime is classified as a misdemeanor in most states.
 However, the police may treat the arrest as possession of marijuana with intent to sell, which is a felony in all states.
-This kind of treatment will push the bail amount high, even though the crime may reduce to a misdemeanor later during the court hearing.
-This means that the defendant will have paid a high bail amount based on the bail schedule. to be released.
+This kind of treatment will increase the amount of bail for marijuana, even though the crime may reduce to a misdemeanor later during the court hearing.
+This means that the defendant will have paid a high bail amount based on the bail schedule to be released.